kemoycampbell/myProperty/docs/DesignDoc.md

 I want to be able to log in to the application securely so that I can access a dashboard where I can view the status of all my rental units.

+*Tenant Account Creation*
+  * As a property owner
+I want to be able to create accounts for my tenants letting them see the different information of the property so that they can be informed.

+*Strong Security Features*
+  * As a property owner
+I want the applications to have strong security features So that tenant and property information are protected.

+*Unit Status Tracking*
+  * As a property owner
+I want to track the status of each of my units so that I can easily see which units need my attention.

+*Late Rent Payment Summary*
+  * As a property owner
+I want to view a detailed summary of late rent payments, overdue dates, and total outstanding charges for each tenant so that I can accurately collect the correct amount due

+*Emergency Contact Management*
+  * As a tenant
+	I want to add and update my emergency contact information so that my landlord has accurate and up-to-date details in case of an emergency

+*Secure Document Upload*
+  * As a property owner
+I want to securely upload and encrypt documents, ensuring they are only accessible to me and the associated tenant(s), so that sensitive information remains protected and private

+*Two Factor Authentication (2FA)*
+  * As a user
+	I want to enable two-factor authentication (2FA) on my account so that my account is protected from unauthorized access

+*Common Area Booking*
+  * As property owner
+	I want to reserve specific areas of the building for events that can run from designated times of day
+So that tenants can be notified when specific areas are reserved

+*Tenant Portal Access*
+  * As a tenant
+I want to be able to access the portal so that I can view general building info, such as common area schedules, complex maps, and possible events the complex is hosting.

+*Maintenance Operator Work Orders*
+  * As a maintenance manager
+I want to be able to log in securely and access the dashboard displaying all job requests from tenants and owners

+*Completed Work Order Review*
+  * As a maintenance operator
+I want to be able to log in securely and access work orders so that I can accept and complete work orders, and submit photos.

+*Secure Tenant Login*
+  * As a tenant
+I want to be able to log in to the application securely so that I can access a dashboard where I can view key details about my apartment, such as rules, emergency contacts and maintenance request tools.

+*Maintenance Request Submission*
+  * As a tenant
+I want to submit maintenance requests through the app so that I can report issues with my apartment and track the status of my requests, ensuring that problems are addressed promptly.

+*Rent Payment History*
+  * As a tenant
+I want to view my rent payment history and receive reminders about upcoming due dates or late fees through the app so that I can stay on top of my payments and avoid any confusion.

+*Current Balance and Upcoming Payments*
+  * As a tenant
+I want to be able to see my current balance and upcoming payments so that I can pay my rent on-time.

 ## Architecture and Design